SeyTi01/anilist-hide-uncommented-activity/README.md

 1. Install a userscript manager extension for your browser (e.g., Tampermonkey).

-2. Click [here](https://github.com/SeyTi01/anilist-hide-uncommented-activity/raw/1.3/src/hideUncommentedActivity.user.js) to open the raw userscript file.
+2. Click [here](https://github.com/SeyTi01/anilist-hide-uncommented-activity/raw/1.4/src/hideUncommentedActivity.user.js) to open the raw userscript file.

 3. The userscript manager extension should detect the script and prompt you to install it.
 Follow the instructions to install the script.

-**Note**: You need to refresh the page when you navigate to a different activity-feed for the script to work properly.

 ## Configuration